 Abstract:

-With the accelerating development and utilization of saline-alkali land resources in China, the cultivation area of alfalfa (
+With the accelerating development and utilization of saline-alkali land resources in China, the cultivation area for alfalfa (

 Medicago sativa L.) in salinized soils has been continuously expanding.
-Enhancing salt tolerance during the seedling stage is crucial for successful alfalfa establishment in these challenging environments.
+Enhancing salt tolerance during the seedling stage is crucial for successful establishment of alfalfa in challenging environments.
 Therefore, this study established three salt stress concentrations (0.3%, 0.6%, and 0.9%) combined with three gibberellic acid (GA

 3) seed soaking concentrations (50, 100, and 150 mg·L

-−1) to investigate the alleviative effects and mechanisms of exogenous GA
+–1) to investigate the alleviating effects and mechanisms of exogenous GA

 3 on alfalfa under varying salt stress levels, while determining the optimal GA